St Bernard Traits

 playing.
 With his steady temperament around people and

-fenced yard, since they tend to be inactive indoors.
-If
+a fenced yard, since they tend to be inactive indoors.

-you have the space and have the time to exercise your
+If you have the space and have the time to exercise

-shape, but not in hot or humid weather for fear of overheating.
+in shape, but not in hot or humid weather for fear of

-however its needs are better met with short walks than
+remain in shape, however its needs are better met with

 Remember that the Saint Bernard is a family

-thinkers, St Bernards require a lot of understanding from
+slow thinkers, St Bernards require a lot of understanding

 Like all other animals, the Saint Bernards